 - Continues to coordinate the city's efforts with all stakeholders (state, federal, hospital and medical facilities, public and private partners, etc.) in response of services and relief and recovery measures - Continuing to monitor the COVID-19 situation closely so that as the city begins with phased reopening aspects, the city does not ease prudent measures too early, which could potentially expose our residents to a second wave of the virus - Continues to stress the need for additional target testing in order to build strong public, business, consumer, and hospital confidences to identify, isolate, contact trace, mitigate and heal potential hot spot areas - City Hall and all municipal buildings have reopened, by appointment only and with additional restrictions, as part of the city's Phased reopening plans - Temperature checks and face coverings needed to enter city buildings - Continuing to encourage residents and businesses to conduct city related business by phone or through the city's website - City Hall utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Continues to coordinate with cabinet and department heads on reopening aspects of all municipal buildings - Need for additional thermal infrared thermometers to assist with reopening aspects - Heartfelt thank you to our Springfield Community for stepping up with PPE donations, allowing the city to outfit our dedicated police, fire and frontline workers with the appropriate safety equipment - o MGM Springfield donated water to the City of Springfield's Cooling Center - Mayor Sarno and cabinet heads continue to review Governor's Phase 3 reopening plan - Governor Baker issued new Travel Order for all travelers entering Massachusetts to take effect August 1st

-- Governor Baker announced additional locations for Free COVID-19 testing, including Springfield as part of the Commonwealth's Stop the Spread initiative - Mayor Sarno joined with officials from AMR and addressed their graduating class of newly certified EMT candidates as part of their Earn While You Learn Program
+• Mayor Sarno after speaking with Lt.
+Governor Karyn Polito, is pleased that Governor Baker announced additional locations for Free COVID-19 testing, including Springfield as part of the Commonwealth's Stop the Spread initiative

 Health